Traction will come only if you’re competent to validate three elements of your idea: the problem, the solution, and the business model.

 Identifying The Assumptions

-After clearly defining the three elements of your idea, you should think and identify what are the critical assumptions underlying those three elements.
+After clearly defining the three elements of your idea, you should identify what are the critical assumptions underlying those three elements.

 These assumptions are at the core of your idea and, in the case they are wrong, they’ll prevent you from being successful.

-For instance, if you’re building an app for the elderly in order they can instantly communicate with their relatives in the case of any emergency, your most fundamental assumptions might be:
+For instance, if you’re building an app for the elderly so they can instantly communicate with their relatives in the case of an emergency, your most fundamental assumptions might be:

 - The elderly will easily understand the solution